itwurl/BoneDoc/README.md

 BoneDocServer started.
 Listening on port 61180 ...
 ```

-For local use, BoneDoc three arguments that can be passed via the command line.
+For local use, BoneDoc two arguments that can be passed via the command line.

-Arguments are paths to the mesh file, the landmark file, and the configuration file.
+Arguments are paths to the mesh file and the landmark file.

 ```
-.\BoneDoc.exe .\data\FemurLeftFemaleA.vtk .\data\FemurLeftFemaleA-landmarks.csv .\bonedoc.conf
+.\BoneDoc.exe .\data\FemurLeftFemaleA.vtk .\data\FemurLeftFemaleA-landmarks.csv

 calculated parameters
 —————————————————————